Learn Everything About Bitcoin at CryptoNewsZ – 2026 Edition

 What is Bitcoin?
 A Simple Breakdown

-Bitcoin is at its core just a decentralized digital currency, not backed by any government or central bank.
-It relies on blockchain technology — a transparent and append-only ledger on which every transaction is recorded and secured through cryptography.
+At its core, Bitcoin is a decentralized currency without any backing from a government or central bank.
+It relies on blockchain technology, which is a transparent append-only ledger where every transaction is recorded and secured through cryptography.

 The Origins: Nakamoto and the Birth of Bitcoin

-Early stages of Bitcoin were moments of curiosity and experimentation.
-The earliest recorded commercial trade on Bitcoin (now celebrated as “Bitcoin Pizza Day”) occurred on May 22, 2010, when 10,000 BTC were exchanged for two pizzas-that amount equaled $41 back then.
+The earliest recorded commercial trade on Bitcoin (now celebrated as “Bitcoin Pizza Day”) occurred on May 22, 2010, when 10,000 BTC, worth approximately $41, were exchanged for two pizzas.
 Since then, Bitcoin has come a long way, surpassing $2 trillion in market capitalization.

 Explore Bitcoin Resources

-If you are a beginner or seasoned trader, our Bitcoin resource archive has got your back.
-Get detailed information on topics like trading strategies, market trends, advancements in the blockchain industry, and wallet setup through this archive.
-Explore various categories that have been curated to make our readers understand Bitcoin and the cryptocurrency industry in its all.
+From trading strategies to market trends and changes in the blockchain industry, our resource archive has everything that any trader would need, irrespective of experience.
+Explore various categories that have been curated to make our readers understand Bitcoin and the cryptocurrency industry in its entirety.
 The archive consists of the following pages:

-In this archive, the reader will learn about how Bitcoin works, how Bitcoins are mined, and how to set up your own wallet.
-This primary guide has been designed for users who are new to crypto investments.
-If you have not checked it out yet, do refer to our archive, What is Bitcoin?
+This archive helps readers understand how Bitcoin works, how Bitcoins are mined, and how to set up your own wallet.
+This primary guide is designed for users who are new to crypto investments.
+If you’re curious about this cryptocurrency, do check out What is Bitcoin?

 How Does Bitcoin Work?
 (Tech Made Simple)

-The reward for mining is halved roughly every four years.
-In April 2024, the fourth halving reduced the block reward to 3.125 BTC per block, reinforcing Bitcoin’s scarcity.
+Every four years, the reward for a mining block is halved.
+In April 2024, the fourth halving reduced the block reward to 3.125 BTC per block, further adding to the token’s scarcity.

 Bitcoin as an Asset Class

 Over the past decade, Bitcoin has established itself as the best-performing asset in modern history.
-According to Fidelity Digital Assets, Bitcoin outperformed gold, the S&P 500, and major commodities between 2011 and 2021.
+Multiple reports indicate that Bitcoin outperformed gold, the S&P 500, and major commodities between 2016 and 2026.

 Bitcoin and NFTs: From Colored Coins to Ordinals